 The machinery and propulsion professionals included Alan Fleming and Paul Gurdy, and the ship’s electrical systems were installed by Charles De Gruchy and Paul Dobbs.
 They were assisted by Doug Leppard, Lee Utke, Robert Hunziker, Carl Geringer, and others.
 Capt.
 Des Kearns played a key role as a project director from early 1987 until launch on June 12, 1988.
 Hawaiian Chieftain then sailed to Tahiti, other destinations in the South Pacific, and San Francisco.
 The ship was purchased by Capt.
 Ian MacIntyre of Central Coast Charters in Sausalito.

 In 1993, Lady Washington joined Hawaiian Chieftain for their first mock sea battle on San Francisco Bay.
-1996, GHHSA formed a partnership with Central Coast Charters to continue working together.
+1996, GHHS formed a partnership with Central Coast Charters to continue working together.
 In Fall 2004, Hawaiian Chieftain was sold to Wolverine Motorworks of Fall River, Mass., and she was renamed Spirit of Larinda.
-GHHSA purchased the vessel in October 2005.
+GHHS purchased the vessel in October 2005.

-Hawaiian Chieftain now joins Lady Washington, the Official Ship of the State of Washington, in educational cruises and ambassadorial visits along the west coast throughout the year.
-Hawaiian Chieftain also makes solo port visits as a sail training and education vessel.
+Hawaiian Chieftain now joins Lady Washington, the Official Ship of the State of Washington, in bringing education programs and tall ship sailing to communities along the west coast throughout the year.
 Hawaiian Chieftain is a U.S. Coast Guard inspected and certified passenger sailing vessel.

 Tonnage: 64 net, 80 gross